Karan9927/JavaScript/Dad jokes generator/Readme.md

 ## Usage

 1. Open the `index.html` file in a web browser.
-2. Click the "Generate Joke" button to fetch and display a new dad joke.
+2. Click the "Tell Me !" button to fetch and display a new dad joke.
 3. The joke will be displayed in a container on the page.
 4. Click the "Another" button to fetch and display another joke.